railsadminteam/rails_admin/docs/carrierwave.md

 end
 ```

-For second in rails_admin.rb initializer say :post_thumbnail should be as a file tag.
+In rails_admin.rb initializer indicate :post_thumbnail should be a file tag.

 ```ruby
 config.model Asset do